September 17, 2025 (5mo ago) — last updated March 2, 2026 (Today)

 Can I work on self-actualization if my basic needs aren’t fully met?

 Yes.
 While stability helps, growth and adversity often occur together.
-You can cultivate self-actualizing qualities—like creativity and meaning—even amid challenges.
+You can cultivate creativity and meaning even amid challenges.
+Research links a sense of purpose to better physical and mental health outcomes, including lower mortality risk in some studies5.

 Do I need to be famous or extraordinary to be self-actualized?

 No. Self-actualization is measured by your internal sense of authenticity and purpose, not external recognition.
-A teacher, carpenter, or parent can be as self-actualized as a high-profile leader.
+A teacher, carpenter, or parent can be as self-actualized as a public figure.

 Q: What is self-actualization in one sentence?